 The part devoted to the Amazons concentrates on the materials from the archives of three associations: Stowarzyszenie „Amazonki” Warszawa Centrum (the Association “Amazons” Warsaw Central), Poznańskie Towarzystwo „Amazonki” (The Poznań Society “Amazons”), and Klub Kobiet z Problemem Onkologicznym w Łomży (The Club of Women with Oncological Challenges in Łomża).
 We present the clubs’ rich, more than a quarter-century old, activity.
 We show their political, social and community-forming strategies.
 We put on display archival photos, notes, publications, newsletters and personal artefacts.
 Amazons are the largest patient movement in Poland with about 25,000 female members.
 While appreciating the phenomenon of the Amazons, at the same time, we would like to feature their effectiveness and noticeability, which should set an example for other organisations still struggling for recognition and visibility, for example, those dealing with HPV, HIV, AIDS, prostate cancer and stoma.

 The research part of the exhibition has been expanded to include personal statements of artists for whom illness is a practice.
 Dobrawa Borkała through breath, sound and smell shall convey the feelings of anxiety and alienation experienced by a body in contact with the authority of medicine and technology.
 In medical studies, illness is a problem that needs to be eliminated.
 For the artist, this division is not obvious.
 She believes in the holistic approach to the body and the signals it sends.
 Jaśmina Wójcik in her video entitled Mastectomy tells the stories of women after breast removal surgery.
 The narrators are shown without faces, they speak through their scars.
 They do not cover them with any prosthesis.
 They do not flirt.
 They are not there to provide viewers with visual pleasures.
-In the accompanying video entitled The Book of Death, the artist presents a specific period when her loved one underwent a period of illness.
+In the accompanying sketchbook entitled The Book of Death, the artist presents a specific period when her loved one underwent a period of illness.
 The video presents the treatment, hospital procedures, all the way to the death and ways of (not)dealing with accepting it.
 The author emphasises the social aspect of the disease in spite of medical individualisation.
 Vala T. Foltyn in her altar reminds us of the emotional support we give and need as social beings.
 Without it, it is impossible to build bonds, relations.
 Here, the experience of the disease becomes an opportunity to deepen the relationship.

 The second part of the exhibition provides space for reflection.
 You will be able to rest and allow your eyes to wander freely across an organic ornament by Olga Lewicka covering the walls of the central gallery room.
 In the same space, an archive of documents, letters, leaflets and printed materials from women's* bookshops and publishing collectives from western Germany collected by Inga Zimprich (Feminist Health Care Research Group) will be made available, as well as quotations from publications on the impact of body and disease on the writing process.
 A disease library was created, for individual dosing.
 It collects publications on patient activism, individual and institutional approach to the disease, pathographies and scientific studies.
 The materials provided by Ogólnopolską Organizację Kwiat Kobiecości (Nationwide Organisation the Flower of Femininity), Stowarzyszenie Mężczyzn z Chorobami Prostaty „Gladiator” (Association for Men with Prostate Diseases “Gladiator”) and Polskie Towarzystwo Stomijne Pol-ilko (Polish Society for Stoma Patients Pol-ilko) create a visual context for the works of artists.
 The last and the smallest room in the gallery is occupied by 3D projection and animation by Barbara Kleinhamplová under the joint title Sometimes They Almost Feel Happy.
 The video is a documentation of the laughter yoga session for corporate employees.
 It is a bitter commentary on the professionalised contemporary times in which the place for (un)controlled emotions is determined by the strict and safe framework of hourly therapy.